gvwilson/sensibleadventures/bookster/bookster.md

 fight it.
 They were angrier.
 And that crash---that was glass being shattered.

-A glance told her that Razi's hammock was empty and his bag gone.
+A glance told her that Razi's hammock was empty and his pack was gone.
 She shoved her feet into her boots, ignoring her father's, "Stay here!"  and ducked through the crush of grownups trying to get dressed and find their belongings and get out of each other's way all at the same time.

 Downstairs, around the table where she had eaten dinner a few hours before, out the door into a stream of people.
 "Come on!" someone